Tove Jansson & Finland: 7 wonderful ways Finland influenced Tove Jansson’s Moomin world

 7. Midsummer celebrations

 Midsummer Eve is one of Finland’s biggest holidays, with people all over the country gathering together to celebrate.
-The celebration takes place on the summer equinox, which is the longest day of the year—and in Finland, that can mean celebrating in the light of a Midnight Sun.
-Finns celebrate in a variety of ways, such as building bonfires or heading to cottages in the countryside.
-Midsummer celebrations like this are portrayed in Moominsummer Madness, in which the Moomin family celebrates the longest day of the year in their own way.
+Midsummer takes place on the summer equinox, the longest day of the year—and in Finland, that can mean celebrating in the light of the Midnight Sun.